 Having a sound Neighbourhood Plan, as Cllr.
 Wendy Matthews, Chair of IPC, has stated in the past is "a once in a lifetime opportunity" for Ivers’ residents and we have made clear that IHRA is 100% committed to helping shape a representative and robust Neighbourhood Plan.

-We will keep members and residents posted as the Plan progresses.
+We will keep continue to keep members and residents posted as the Plan progresses.